kaorusha/CarND-Behavioral-Cloning-P3/writeup_template.md

 ![alt text][image1]

 #### 3. Creation of the Training Set & Training Process

+Addtional to the `data` provided in the workspace, I recorded 2 complete lap, clockwise and counter clockwise of Track1.
+(I was going to do the same thing for Track2 but I kept falling from cliff...)
+The training data was taken by steering carefully to keep the vihicle in the middle of the lane.
+Because the throttle is not considered in the test so the speed was as low as enough to keep the car moving.
+For me using the keyboard is easier to control the vehicle.

 To capture good driving behavior, I first recorded two laps on track one using center lane driving.
 Here is an example image of center lane driving: